 Although we didn’t settle the debate (it takes time to convince the uninitiated), I had three basic responses:

-- Insight – As I’ve alluded to before, news agencies don’t provide insight or analysis.
+- Insight – News agencies don’t always provide insight or analysis.
 They relay talking points and soundbytes.
-They wrap it up with fancy marketing “wrapping paper.”
-But they don’t provide useful insight.
-Blogs provide insightful commentary and background — things that are out of scope or out of the reach for many traditional news sources.
+They wrap it up with fancy “wrapping paper”, but they don’t reliably provide useful insight.
+Blogs can be a great source of insightful commentary and background — especially for things that are out of scope or out of the reach for many traditional news sources.

 - Reputation – One issue my coworkers had was that nobody was regulating what bloggers said.
 “Why should you trust what a blogger has to say?”
 I replied, “Why should you trust what the New York Times is saying?”
-The answer, of course, is to only read blogs which you trust.
+The answer to the original dilemma, of course, is to only read blogs which you trust.
 “But how do you know who to trust?”
 You don’t.
-But, while you might not know if you can trust a single random journalist from a single newspaper, thanks to the power of blogging, I can quickly read blog entries by Ezra Klein, Greg Mankiw, Megan McArdle, and Tyler Cowen and not only get four insightful accounts (often with sources for me to get more information) from people I trust more than a random economics reporter for a newspaper, but compare their accounts and perspectives to formulate my own informed opinion.
+But, while you might not know if you can trust a single random journalist from a single newspaper, thanks to the power of blogging, I can quickly read blog entries by Ezra Klein, Greg Mankiw, Megan McArdle, and Tyler Cowen and not only get four insightful accounts (often with sources for me to get more information) from people I trust more than a random reporter for a newspaper, but compare their accounts and perspectives to formulate my own informed opinion.
 Not so easy to do with even a newspaper editorial section.
-(Disclaimer: I actually do read a fair amount of the Financial Times, Bloomberg, New York Times, and the Economist – because those four publications have achieved the reputation hurdle for me)

 An Irish student’s fake quote on the Wikipedia online encyclopaedia has been used in newspaper obituaries around the world, the Irish Times reported.